USEPA/workshops/lessons/01_basics.md

 ##Exercise 1.2
 For this second exercise we are going to get used to using some basic functions, working with scripts and not just the console, and look through some task views and get used to basic navigation around packages.
 Use the green stickies when you have completed, and red stickies if you are running into problems.

-1. If it is not already open, open the "lesson1.R" file you created in Exercise 1.
+1. If you wish to save your work in a script, make sure "r1_introR.R" file you created in Exercise 1 is open.
 Enter your commands into this script.
+Otherwise, you may work directly in the console.
-2. Add the `print` function to your script.
-Copy/past this or use the "run" button in RStudio to have R interpret it and print something to the screen.
+2. Use the `print` function.
+If using a script, copy/paste this or use the "run" button in RStudio to have R interpret it and print something to the screen.
 3. Combine `mean` and `rnorm` to return the mean value of a set of random numbers.
 4. Install the package, `dplyr`
 5. Load `dplyr` into your library.
-6. Make sure to save all these functions inside your "lesson1.R" script.

 ##Operators and objects
 As I mentioned above, the console and using R interactively is very powerful.
 We will do this quite a bit.
 Let's spend a little time playing around in the console and learn a few new functions.